MisterCoffey/MisterCoffey.github.io/_posts/2017-02-1-KickstarterUpdate.md

 **Initial Modeling Success**

 In a previous [post](https://mistercoffey.github.io/Kickster/), I reported my progress at building an algorithm predicting the probability of success on Kickstarter.
 I was able to build a model that had 68 percent accuracy on a test set.
-I also attempted to successfully predict the probability of success with two live Kickstarter campaigns: *[Love Found]*(https://www.kickstarter.com/projects/makehistory/lovefound-by-jon-rua) and *[Renegade Repos]*(https://www.kickstarter.com/projects/1707992326/renegade-repos-web-show?ref=nav_search).
+I also attempted to successfully predict the probability of success with two live Kickstarter campaigns: [Love Found](https://www.kickstarter.com/projects/makehistory/lovefound-by-jon-rua) and [Renegade Repos](https://www.kickstarter.com/projects/1707992326/renegade-repos-web-show?ref=nav_search).

 Both campaigns have ended, and our algorithm succeeded in predicting the outcome of both.
 We gave *Love Found* an 85 percent probability of success, and it indeed succeeded.
 In fact, *Love Found* exceeded its fundraising goal of $3,000 by raising $13,225.
 This author theorizes that the key to its success was that it was a dance campaign of short duration that set a low goal.